pycage/cargodock/qml/help.md

 * **Link to other side**
   ... links the selected items to the location you have currently open on the other side.
 This will place symbolic links on the other side to your selected items.
 Not all filesystems support symbolic links.
 * **Delete**
   ... deletes the selected items.
-A **remorse timer** of some seconds will appear and give you a chance to revide your decision.
+A **remorse timer** of some seconds will appear to give you a chance to revide your decision.
 Once deleted, files and folders cannot be brought back, so be careful with this action.

 ### File properties

-Tap on any file, while not in selection mode, to see its properties.
+Tap on any file, while **not** in **selection mode**, to see its properties.
 You can also rename the file here.

-This view is a dialog with an **Open** action to open the file in the associated app.
+This view is a dialog with an **Open** action to open the file in the associated default app.
 Note that not all filetypes have an app associated to open with, though.

 ### Managing bookmarks

 You can place bookmarks on the **Places** location.
-To do so, select the folders you want to bookmark (you can only bookmark folders) and select **Bookmark** from the **actions menu.**
+To do so, select the folders you want to bookmark (you can only bookmark folders) and select **Bookmark** from the **actions menu.** The other side must have the **Places** location open.

 To remove a bookmark, select it on the **Places** location, and select **Delete** from the **actions menu.**